AmirrezaRamesh/ros2-socketcomm/README.md

 > note: ssh and scp is used in scripts above, every single time, you have to enter the remote user's password. to avoid that, use the command below to add your ssh public key to authroized keys of the machine B using: `ssh-copy-id remote_user@remote_IP`. but before that, make sure openssh-server and openssh-client are installed and you have a ssh public key.to create a ssh public key, use `ssh-keygen -t rsa`

 ### running the program
-click on the picture and download the mp4 file to see the video
+click on the picture and download the mp4 file if you'd like to see a run of the program

 [![program](docs/run.png)](docs/run.mp4)